Check 21 Act

 Consumers are most likely to see the effects of this act when they notice that certain checks (or images thereof) are no longer being returned to them with their monthly statement, even though other checks are still being returned.
 Another effect of the law is that it is now legal for anyone to use a computer scanner or mobile phone to capture images of checks and deposit them electronically, a process known as remote deposit.

 Check 21 is not subject to ACH rules; therefore transactions are not subject to NACHA (The Electronic Payments Association) rules, regulations, fees and fines.

+This act was passed in response to the events of 9/11/2001, at that time checks were still physically transported between banks.
+In the weeks after 9/11, planes were grounded, meaning checks were not transported in the timely manner consumers were used to.
+To prevent this breakdown of an at the time critical system of payment, this act was proposed and passed.

 Truncation

 The Act lets banks take advantage of image technologies and electronic transport while not being dependent on other banks being ready to settle transactions with images instead of paper.
 The process of removing the paper check from its processing flow is called "check truncation".
 In truncation, both sides of the paper check are scanned to produce a digital image.
 If a paper document is still needed, these images are inserted into specially formatted documents containing a photo-reduced copy of the original checks called a "substitute check".

 Once a check is truncated, businesses and banks can work with either the digital image or a print reproduction of it.
 Images can be exchanged between member banks, savings and loans, credit unions, servicers, clearinghouses, and the Federal Reserve Bank.